 Overwatering this plant results in root rot and yellowing leaves.

+When this happens, root rot starts.
 When the roots are damaged, the stem and leaves don’t get the required nutrients to grow.

-Eventually, the leaves start turning yellow.
+Eventually, a nutrient deficiency cause the leaves to start turning yellow.

 Keep in mind under-watering the plant may result in the same outcome.